 Maybe sanity is a lie, and planet earth is the universes biggest psychiatric facility.

 Or maybe it is just me.
-I don’t know.
+I do not know.

 In my time in Portugal, I learned some lessons that I would not have expected.

-I want to ask you to when you think of the word myself, what do you feel?
+I want to ask you to think of when you think of the word myself, what do you feel?

-I experienced a great deal of emotions during my last days in Portugal.
+I experienced a lot of emotions during my last days in Portugal.

 I felt true friendship and loyalty as my friends showed me that I can count on them.